yaronha/kube-crd/README.md

 # Kubernetes Custom Resources (CRD) Tutorial

-Tutorial for building Kubernetes Custom Resources (CRD) extensions you can see the full tutorial documentation in: TBD
+Tutorial for building Kubernetes Custom Resources (CRD) extensions you can see the full tutorial documentation in: [The New Stack](https://thenewstack.io/extend-kubernetes-1-7-custom-resources)

 **Note:** CustomResourceDefinition (CRD) is the successor of the deprecated ThirdPartyResource.